-A certificate and pin will be presented to the outstanding member in each DeMolay Chapter, Rainbow Assembly, and Job's Daughters Bethel for the 2024 year.
+A certificate and pin will be presented to the outstanding member in each DeMolay Chapter, Rainbow Assembly, and Job's Daughters Bethel for the year.
 This presentation should be made by the District Deputy Grand Master or the State, Zone, or District Chairman of the Masonic Youth Activities Committee whenever possible.
 We strongly urge that these presentations be made during an Open Meeting such as an Installation of Officers.
-The order form is available upon request.